Last updated : July 8, 2019

 NTT Group’s international and domestic investments, acquisitions, alliances and corporate collaborations may not be successful, or NTT Group may be unable to exert the necessary control over its investments.

 In consideration of these risks, NTT Group is proactively striving to expand its global business operations, and has worked to achieve expected returns from these endeavors by carrying out periodic post-acquisition monitoring of its investments.
-In addition, NTT Group is taking initiatives to enhance its group governance and risk management.
+In addition, NTT Group established a global holding company, NTT, Inc., and is taking initiatives to further enhance the group governance and risk management of its global business.

 NTT Group may be unable to obtain the licenses for third-party intellectual property necessary for the operation of its business, may be subject to claims related to the infringement of the intellectual property from other companies, or may be unable to protect its own intellectual property rights, all of which could adversely affect its business operations and financial position.